raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 program_gpio_bootmode=n
 ```

-And reboot the Pi once to program the OTP with this setting.
 Where n is the bank of GPIOs which you wish to use.
+Then reboot the Pi once to program the OTP with this setting.
 Bank 1 is GPIOs 22-26, bank 2 is GPIOs 39-43.
-Unless you have a compute module, you must use bank 1: the GPIOs in bank 2 are only available on the compute module.
+Unless you have a Compute Module, you must use bank 1: the GPIOs in bank 2 are only available on the Compute Module.
+Because of the way the OTP bits are arranged, if you first program GPIO boot mode for bank 1, you then have the option of selecting bank 2 later.
+The reverse is not true: once bank 2 has been selected for GPIO boot mode, you cannot select bank 1.

 Once GPIO boot mode is enabled, the Raspberry Pi will no longer boot.
 You must pull up at least one boot mode GPIO pin in order for the Pi to boot.

-Once enabled, the GPIOs are mapped as follows:
+Once enabled, the GPIOs are polled in numerical order as follows:

 |Bank 1|Bank2|boot type|
 |:----:|:---:|:-------:|